-The process of vesting schedules is locked inside the bubble of irrevocable rights over employer incentive during the duration of the employee’s tenure with the company.
+The process of vesting schedules is locked inside the bubble of irrevocable rights over employer incentives during the duration of the employee’s tenure with the company.
 Vesting rights may include stock or contributions made by the employer to the employee’s retirement plan account or pension plan on a scheduled basis.

 Example (Vesting Schedules)

 Company A employs a high valued worker named Joe, and the company plans to retain him.
 To achieve this, the company must offer him an incentive to continue to provide his undeniably valuable contributions to the company’s success.
 The company may decide to give Joe 2,400 restricted stock units on sign-up.
 Joe will also receive 1/48th of his principal for the next four years as gratitude for his continuous support.
-Therefore, he will receive 50 units in the second, third and fourth year.
+Therefore, he will receive 50 units in the second, third, and fourth years.
 However, if Joe decides to retire from the company in the wake of his third year, he will only get the accumulated second’s year 50 units.
 The company will retain the remaining 100 units.

 This arrangement doesn’t mean that when Joe is fully vested, he will withdraw his amount immediately.
-The contract is subject to regulations regarding withdrawals and and other factors.
+The contract is subject to regulations regarding withdrawals and other factors.